 If you haven’t considered that past peaks and troughs in your business using your financial statements, you have no true indication as to whether your current financial situation is going to sustain itself.
 If it’s not sustainable and you’ve already made a large purchase, you could end up in major financial troubles.

-So, while looking at your past financial statements, how can you predict if you should make the purchase or not…?
+How can you predict if you should make the purchase or not?